hrishithagp/youtube_transcript_summarizer/README.md

 # miniproject
 YouTube Transcript Summarizer
+A web-based application to summarize YouTube video transcripts.
-This is a web-based application that summarizes YouTube video transcripts when user gives the URL to provide concise summaries of video content using youtube_transcript_api.
+Users can input a YouTube URL to get concise summaries of video content with clickable timestamps for easy navigation.
+Also allows downloading summaries as a Word document.